Library Services for Faculty

 If you do not have time to come to the library, your next best stop is at the Hawkeye library web page.
 You will find links to the library catalog and all other online library resources as well as basic information about library services.

 We offer several convenient ways of submitting your requests.
-You can complete an online Interlibrary loan request form or contact us by clicking on the “Ask a Librarian” link.
+You can complete an online Interlibrary loan request form or email “Ask a Librarian”.

 Our online resources are also easily accessed from the Library's home page.
 When on campus you will access the library’s online resources as soon as you click on the link.
 From off campus, you will need to log-in with your Hawkeye username and password.